 Exemption amounts vary greatly from state to state.
 New Jersey, for example, has no homestead exemption.
 In Massachusetts, the homestead exemption is $500,000.
 Florida's exemption, on the other hand, has no maximum dollar amount.
 In Florida, exemption is allowed as long as the property is no more than half an acre in a city or 160 acres elsewhere.
 In the past, this has allowed people to keep multimillion-dollar homes while declaring bankruptcy.
 The Bankruptcy Prevention and Consumer Protection Act was passed in 2005 to prevent abuse of the system.
 It established a $125,000 limit on state exemptions for people who bought their home within 40 months of filing for bankruptcy.

-The federal government also sets a bankruptcy exemption amount, currently at $21,625.
+The federal government also sets a bankruptcy exemption amount, last adjusted in 2019 to $25,150 or $50,300 for married, filing jointly.
+The amount is adjusted every three years ending April 1 [source: The Bankruptcy Site].
 In some states, homeowners may choose to claim the federal instead of the state bankruptcy exemption.
 Other states don't allow that option.